Call the hotline

 Training Availabilty:

-IMPORTANT: You will not be assigned more than one weekly shift, but knowing all available times will help us schedule your training and volunteer shifts.
+IMPORTANT: You will not be assigned more than one weekly shift, but knowing all available times will help us schedule your volunteer shifts.

 Monday Volunteering Availabilty: